A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Introduction

 A sensor can be easily added to an existing wireless communication system for preliminary passive sensing.
 For example, a WiFi-based sensing method is proposed in~\cite{7875148} to estimate human activity nearby.
 In~\cite{9406387}, target localization with the one-bit analog-to-digital-converter (ADC) is proposed for the internet-of-things application.
-For the device-free localization, authors of \cite{9210117} used the phase response shift to localize targets and improve the localization performance.
-Recently, reconfigurable intelligent surface (RIS) has been adopted in wireless communication for controlled reconfiguration of communication environment~\cite{8811733,8247211}.
-With this development, the RIS-based localization methods have also been exploited recently.
+For the device-free localization, especially for the intelligent transportation application, authors of \cite{9210117} used the phase response shift to localize targets and improve the localization performance.
+Recently, reconfigurable intelligent surface (RIS) has been adopted in wireless communication for controlled reconfiguration of communication environment~\cite{8811733,jsan9010015,8247211}.
+With this development, RIS-based localization methods have also been exploited recently.
 In~\cite{9709801}, a near-field localization method is addressed using compressed sensing (CS), and authors of ~\cite{9593143} proposed a JCR system with RIS.